tibia-oce/bootstrap/README.md

 5. Then find the IP address of the VM
     ```sh
-    # To copy from a VM it's often easiest to right click and select copy
+    # To copy from a VM you can right click and select copy
     ip addr show ens33 | grep -oP 'inet \K[\d.]+'
+    ```

+### Setting up your control node

+1. Back on your main machine (Windows), clone this repository:
+    ```
+    git clone https://github.com/tibia-oce/bootstrap.git && cd bootstrap
+    ```

+1. Activate your WSL environment (if you haven't already)

+    ```bash
+    wsl -d Ubuntu
+    ```

+1. Install 'task' (this will be used to shortcut a number of commands throughout this project)
+    ```bash
+    sudo snap install task --classic
+    ```

+1. Install python and launch a virtual environment to set up Ansible (this may take a few minutes).
+    ```bash
+    # The password prompt is for the VM we just set up ('password')
+    task environment:python
     ```

 <br>